Virtual Environments#

 uv venv

-will make a folder .venv
+will create a folder in your current directory named .venv

-Activate the environment (optional but good practice)
+Activate the environment (optional, good practice)#

 source .venv/bin/activate